 One Obstacle: Finding the Right Information with Your Loan Servicer

 Multiple Student Loan Servicers

 We have given you a very simple formula for the best way to pay off student loans, but dealing with student loan servicers can be confusing.
 When you log into the National Student Loan Data System, you might find that you have a handful of student loan servicers.
-In fact, Federal Direct and FFEL loans rely on 10 different servicers (this is an improvement from the 17 servicers that were being used when we first wrote the article)!
+In fact, Federal Direct and FFEL loans rely on 12 different servicers in 2017 (this is an improvement from the 17 servicers that were being used when we first wrote this article in 2013)!
 Keep in mind that this doesn’t include Perkins loans or any private loans you may have.

 It’s very likely that you will have multiple student loan servicers, which means you will make multiple student loan payments each pay cycle (some may be monthly; others may be quarterly).
 You will also likely have multiple online accounts and usernames, and the whole process can become very confusing.
 Keep detailed records about your loan servicer and your account information and know that your loan could move to a new servicer at any time.
 Write down information for each loan you have and include the principal, the minimum payment, the interest rate, and the servicer who handles the loan.

 Finding the Interest Rates and Understanding How Payments Are Applied